CarpentryConnect/carpentryconnect.org/online.markdown

 ### Breakout Sessions

-Birds of a Feather sessions are a good example of breakout sessions in a conference setup.
+[Birds-of-a-Feather sessions](#BirdsofaFeatherSessions) are a good example of breakout sessions in a conference setup.
 In a virtual event, breakout sessions present a good opportunity for event attendees to self-organise.
 As the event organiser:
 - block time in your event program for breakout sessions to take place
 - create a central resource like a document for attendees to share details about their self-organised breakout sessions.
 Helpful prompts to include in this document include:
 	- breakout session discussion topic